bootchk/gimpBuildContainers/readme.md

 ```
 install vagga
 clone this repo
-cd alpineMesonGcc  (that is the "work" directory)
+cd mesonClang  (that is the "work" directory)
 git clone https://gitlab.gnome.org/GNOME/gimp.git (get the source into the work directory)
 vagga --use-env DISPLAY run
 ```

-That should build Gimp and run it, in a container.
+That should build Gimp and run it, in a container, using the display of the host.
 Note you haven't installed anything but vagga on your machine.

+Touch something in the gimp repo, and repeat the last command.
+It should rebuild (compile and link) just what needs to be rebuilt, and reinstall Gimp in the container.

-To delete the container:
+To delete the container, which is all in one directory:

 ```
 rm -rf .vagga
 ```

-The container is all in .vagga.

 ## Vagga userspace containers